 Faith and Medicine

 The problem with the first teaching is obvious.
-It denies the Bible truth that Jesus Christ is the same yesterday, today, and forever (Hebrews 13:8).
-The Bible simply does not teach that God’s power was to be relegated to a certain time frame.
+It overlooks the Bible truth that Jesus Christ is the same yesterday, today, and forever (Hebrews 13:8).
+The Bible does not teach that God’s power was only relegated to a certain time in history.
 We serve the same Jesus who lived and healed nearly 2,000 years ago.
-We have the same Holy Spirit who anointed Him to do the wonderful works He did.
-The compassion and mercy of God have not changed, and neither have His promises.
+We have the same Holy Spirit who anointed Him to do the wonderful works he did.
+The compassion and mercy of God have not changed, and neither has his Word.

 The danger of the second extreme is also clear.
 Much harm has been brought to people, and much reproach has been brought to the Body of Christ by individuals who have preached against doctors and against the use of medicine by Christians.
-I have collected a number of articles from newspapers over the years relating how people have suffered and even died needlessly because of this type of approach.
-In some cases, parents have withheld medical help from their children on religious grounds.
-Beyond the public spectacle and the physical suffering this creates, many people have suffered emotionally and spiritually because of the guilt, shame, and condemnation heaped upon them by those who have embraced and advocated this erroneous ideology.
+Media sources have been replete over the years with articles of how people have suffered and even died needlessly because of this type of approach.

-I believe it is unfortunate that some people have chosen to pit medicine against faith as though they were somehow adversarial.
+It is unfortunate that some people have chosen to pit medicine against faith as though they were somehow adversarial.
 I believe these two forces should be seen as complementary, not as contradictory.
-After all, both your faith and the doctor are aiming at the same goal: your wholeness and healing.
-My persuasion is that medicine and faith can be integrated.
-They do not need to be isolated from one another.
+After all, both your faith and the doctor are aiming at the same goal—your healing and wholeness.
+My persuasion is that medicine and faith can be integrated and complementary.
+They do not need to be adversarial toward or isolated from one another.

 Please consider the following as you seek to resolve this issue in your own thinking:

-2. Proverbs 3:27 says, "Do not withhold good from those to whom it is due, When it is in the power of your hand to do so."
-There are times where we have something at our disposal that is good and helpful.
-The Bible tells us when we have the means, the resources, and the wherewithal to do good, we should not withhold it from the person in need.
+- Proverbs 3:27 says, “Do not withhold good from those to whom it is due, when it is in the power of your hand to do so.”
+There are times when we have something at our disposal that is good and helpful.
+The Bible tells us that in such cases, we should not withhold it from the person in need.
 Would the principle conveyed in this Scripture apply when a parent has access to medicine that will help an ailing child?
 I think so.

-3. In the Septuagint version (the Greek translation of the Hebrew Scriptures) of Proverbs 18:9, we read: "He who does not use his endeavors to heal himself is brother to him who commits suicide."
+- In the Septuagint (the Greek translation of the Hebrew Scriptures) of Proverbs 18:9, we read: “He who does not use his endeavors to heal himself is brother to him who commits suicide.”
 This is a powerful verse!
 In this, we see that God expects us to do what we can do to help ourselves.
 If you accidentally put your hand on a hot stove, you will instinctively and quickly pull your hand away.
 Why?
-When God designed us as human beings He built instincts within that cause us to do whatever we can to protect ourselves and keep ourselves safe.
+When God designed us as human beings, he built instincts within that intuitively cause us to do whatever we can to protect ourselves and keep ourselves safe.
 A person would have to override his God-given instincts to not do what he could to help himself.

-4. 1 John 3:17 says, "But whoever has this world’s goods, and sees his brother in need, and shuts up his heart from him, how does the love of God abide in him?"
-The Amplified Bible here refers to "…resources for sustaining life…" While John may not have been speaking specifically of medicine here, I believe the principle still applies.
+- First John 3:17 states, “But whoever has this world’s goods, and sees his brother in need, and shuts up his heart from him, how does the love of God abide in him?”
+The Amplified Bible here refers to “resources for sustaining life.”
+While John may not have been speaking specifically of medicine here, I believe the principle still applies.

-5. The Apostle Paul advocated the use of something "natural" for a chronic physical problem that was experienced by his young assistant, Timothy.
-1 Timothy 5:22 says: "No longer drink only water, but take a little wine for your stomach’s sake, and your frequent infirmities."
-The New International Version Bible Commentary says this about Paul’s comment: "Apparently for medicinal purposes, Timothy is told not to restrict himself to drinking water but to ‘use a little wine because of your stomach and your frequent illnesses.’
+- The Apostle Paul advocated the use of something “natural” for a chronic physical problem that was experienced by his young assistant, Timothy.
+First Timothy 5:22 says: “No longer drink only water, but take a little wine for your stomach’s sake, and your frequent infirmities.”
+The New International Version Bible Commentary says this about Paul’s comment: “Apparently for medicinal purposes, Timothy is told not to restrict himself to drinking water but to ‘use a little wine because of your stomach and your frequent illnesses.’”

-6. Ask yourself the question: "Who gave the doctors and researchers the wisdom to be able to develop medicines and treatments that help the sick?"
-I believe it was God Himself.
+- Ask yourself the question: “Who gave the doctors and researchers the wisdom to be able to develop medicines and treatments that help the sick?”
+I believe it was God himself.

-7. Remember that faith does not imply denying the existence of a problem.
+- Faith does not imply denying the existence of a problem.
 David did not deny the existence of Goliath.
 He believed that God would help him overcome that challenge.
 In the same way, trusting God for healing does not mean that we deny the existence of a physical problem.
 When Paul’s friend, Epaphroditus, was sick, Paul was very realistic about the situation.
-He did not play word games and deny the existence of the problem.
-He said, "For indeed, he was sick almost unto death, but God had mercy on him" (Philippians 2:27a).
+He did not play word games or deny the existence of the problem.
+He said, “For indeed, he was sick almost unto death, but God had mercy on him” (Philippians 2:27).
 Some people have gotten into trouble because they thought that denying the existence of a problem was an act of faith.

-8. Keep in mind that Paul said we are transformed by the renewing of our mind (Romans 12:2), not by the removing of the mind.
+- Keep in mind that Paul said we are transformed by the renewing of our mind (Romans 12:2), not by the removing of the mind.
 God is not against people using good sense when dealing with the challenges of life.
-When a challenge comes, to hit it with every weapon we have available.
-Don’t neglect the practical and the physical by focusing only on the spiritual, but neither should you neglect the spiritual while trusting only in the practical and the physical.
-Use the good that the world has to offer, and benefit from whatever help is available in the natural realm, but make sure that you are trusting God first and foremost.
+When a challenge comes, it is good to respond with every weapon we have available.
+We should not neglect the practical and the physical by focusing only on the spiritual, but neither should we neglect the spiritual while trusting only in the practical and the physical.
+I think it best that we use and benefit from whatever natural help is available, but make sure that we are trusting God first and foremost.

-If you use medicine or have surgery, continue to trust God, and look to Him as your Great Physician.
+If you use medicine or have surgery, continue to trust God, and look to him as your Great Physician.
 Use good sense in bringing every tool available to your aid.
-Trust God to not only work through the natural means available, but trust Him to work above and beyond whatever help man can offer.
+Trust God to not only work through the natural means available, but also ask him to work above and beyond whatever assistance man can offer.
 Augustine, one of the early church fathers, wisely said, “The Holy Spirit, too, works within, that the medicine externally applied may have some good result.”